 They will supply a lettuce wrap, or you can take it to go in an aluminum tray.

 You can also pick your toppings from their menu board.

 They also give extra cheese and extra bacon at no extra charge.
 If you find yourself dining in, they also have peanuts in the shell that you can nibble on while waiting for your burger.

 Here are some more keto fast food options that are low in net carbs and keto-friendly.
 Even better, these options are cheap and tasty.

 10. Bunless Burgers

-You can make virtually any fast-food burger keto-friendly by just removing the bun and holding any high-carb toppings.
+You can make virtually any keto-friendly fast-food burger by removing the bun and holding any high-carb toppings.

 Add some mayo or ranch dressing to your burger to get an extra source of healthy fats.

 A single bunless burger from popular fast food joints like Wendy’s or McDonald's has almost 20 grams of fats and over 20 grams of protein, perfect for keto diets.